Clomid vs Letrozole for Fertility

 What are Clomid (Clomiphene Citrate) and Letrozole (Femara)

-Clomid and Letrozole are oral medications that stimulate the ovaries to develop and release high-quality eggs.
+Clomid and Letrozole are oral medications that stimulate the ovaries to develop and release mature oocytes (eggs).

 In short, both medications improve fertility in two key ways:

-1. Increasing the number of mature, high-quality eggs developed each cycle
+1. Increasing the number of mature, high-quality oocytes developed each cycle

 How Clomid and Letrozole Work